Ryan Hayes (ice hockey): Playing career

 On July 3, 2015, Hayes left North America and signed his first contract abroad on a one-year deal with Scottish club, Edinburgh Capitals of the UK's Elite Ice Hockey League.
 However, in January 2016, Hayes signed for the Sheffield Steelers, only to be released by the club after seven games.
-In February 2016, he returned the ECHL and the Utah Grizzlies.
+In February 2016, he returned to the ECHL and the Utah Grizzlies.

-At the conclusion of the season with the Grizzlies, Hayes opted to return to Europe, signing a one-year deal with Norwegian club, Frisk Asker of the GET-ligaen on June 15, 2016.
+After the season with the Grizzlies, Hayes opted to return to Europe, signing a one-year deal with Norwegian club Frisk Asker of the GET-ligaen on June 15, 2016.